Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/FFIorVMPluginsWhatToUse.md

 # FFI or VM Plugins, what to use?
 *by jmv (Juan Vuletich)*

-I've used buth alternatives over the years.
+I've used both alternatives over the years.
 I developed or fixed bugs in JPEGReadWriterPlugin2, BitBltPlugin, ExtendedClipboardPlugin, SoundPlugin, and VectorEnginePlugin.
 I ported FFI to 64 bit Cuis (the 32 bit FFI was inherited from Squeak), and used it for OpenCL.
 I don't have a favorite, and I think there shouldn't be one.
 So, today I spent a couple of hours writing this:

 ## Introduction